 If two triggers are met, the asset representations reviewer will perform a review of certain receivables to test for compliance with the representations made by the originator and the depositor about the receivables.
 The first trigger is a 61+ day delinquency trigger that will occur if at the end of a Collection Period 61+ days delinquent receivables as a percentage of the aggregate Statistical Contract Value meets or exceeds the trigger percentage set by the originator as described below.
-If the 61+ day delinquency trigger occurs, it will be reported on the servicer report for that Collection

-Period and reported in the Form 10-D for that Collection Period.
+If the 61+ day delinquency trigger occurs, it will be reported on the servicer report for that Collection Period and reported in the Form 10-D for that Collection Period.
 The second trigger is a voting trigger that will be met if, following the occurrence of the delinquency trigger, the noteholders and note owners of at least 5% of the principal amount of outstanding notes demand a vote and, subject to a 5% voting quorum, the noteholders and note owners of a majority of the principal amount of the outstanding notes that are voted vote for a review.
 The review fees will be \$200 for each receivable tested in the review.

 Delinquency Trigger.
 The period of delinquency for a receivable is the number of days that a payment of more than an inconsequential amount is past due.
 Payments of \$50 or more are generally considered consequential.
 The 61+ day delinquency trigger will be 10% for the first 12 Collection Periods following the cutoff date and 16% for the remaining Collection Periods that the notes are outstanding.
 CNH Industrial Capital America developed the 61+ day delinquency trigger by considering the historical 61+ day delinquency rates observed in its prior U.S. retail securitizations since 2006.
-The delinquency rates equal the sum of the outstanding balance (Statistical Contract Value) for all receivables (excluding liquidated or purchased receivables, but including receivables in repossession status, which are stated at a value net of any estimated or actual recoveries) that have a payment of all receivables (excluding liquidated or purchased receivables in repossession status, which are stated or actual recoveries) that have a payment of all receivables (excluding liquidated or purchased receivables in repossession status, which are stated or actual recoveries) that have a payment of all receivables (excluding liquidated or purchased receivables in repossession status, which are stated or actual recoveries) as of the end of each Collection Period.
+The delinquency rates equal the sum of the outstanding balance (Statistical Contract Value) for all receivables (excluding liquidated or purchased receivables, but including receivables in repossession status, which are stated at a value net of any estimated or actual recoveries) that have a payment of at least \$50 past due for more than 60 days, as a percentage of the outstanding aggregate Statistical Contract Value of all receivables (excluding liquidated or purchased receivables, but including receivables in repossession status, which are stated at a value net of any estimated or actual recoveries) as of the end of each Collection Period.